 Human beings are everywhere drawn together, yet not fully understanding each other abounds.
 Human relationships are challenging and rewarding in any social context, and when they become cross-cultural, they become even more so.
 There are no ultimate answers in this adventure.
-Rather, the approach of this course is to explore together various psychological and social influences that are particularly important considerations in crosscultural relationships.
-This exploration will begin with studying how people adapt to a foreign culture, then cross-cultural influences in friendship relationships, romantic relationships, and family relationships.
+Rather, the approach of this course is to explore together various psychological and social influences that are particularly important considerations in cross-cultural relationships.
+This exploration will be in two parts: cross-cultural friendship relationships and cross-cultural romantic relationships.
 The focus will be on both social and psychological factors.
 The hope is that students will make experiential connections between the factors studied and their actual lived cross-cultural experience in relationships.
-This study includes both intellectual study and experiential learning.
 Attention is given to people from "individualistic" cultures learning about "collective" cultures and vice versa.
 This is a participatory course, so students should be willing to interact with other students in an examination of relationship factors in their own cross-cultural experience.
 For a class-by-class description, see Dr. Pawle's website: www.reggiepawle.net.